batya95/scripts-in-Python/README.md

 python changeText.py <old_string> <new_string>

+- <path>: The path to the directory where the replacement should be performed
+- <old_string>: The string to be replaced
+- <new_string>: The new string that will replace the old one

+## changeFileName.py

+This script changes the name of a file (without changing its extension) to a new name.

+Usage:

+python changeFileName.py <file_path> <new_name>

 - <file_path>: The full path to the file to be renamed
 - <new_name>: The new name to be given to the file (without extension)